ALMIGHTY and everlasting God, who art always more ready to hear than

 (Collect Trinity XII)

-The Collect for the Twelfth Sunday after Trinity expresses a truth that is rarely remembered.
-The truth is that it is in God’s nature to listen and respond to man’s needs always, and that our natures are more often than not lazy or slothful in the supplication prayer for those needs.
-God hears in order to give, and what He gives is more than either we desire or deserve.
-The weakness of the will or desire is entirely on our side.
-In desiring Him more, we shall begin to receive the pure gift of His mercy, and begin to become acclimated to His superabundant desire for us.
+The Collect for the Twelfth Sunday after Trinity expresses a truth that is rehearsed habitually but rarely remembered.
+The truth it reveals is that it is God’s nature to be more ready to hear than we to pray because our condition is often otherwise occupied and, thus, slothful in relation to our spiritual well-being.
+God hears in order to give, and what He gives is, as the Collect continues, more than either we desire or deserve.
+(Idem) The failure of zeal, alacrity, and dispatch is on our side.
+In desiring Him more, we shall receive the abundance of His mercy and the intensity of its Power.

-Our Collect for today reveals to us the kind of miracle we are after.
-In it we pray, Pour down upon us the abundance of thy mercy; forgiving us those things whereof our conscience is afraid, and giving us those good things which we are not worthy to ask, but through the merits and mediation of Jesus Christ, thy Son, our Lord.
-(Collect) Within our souls we are conscious of past sins; the remembrance of them is grievous unto us, and the burden of them is intolerable.
-(General Confession: HC Service, BCP 1928) When we are given spiritual ears with which to hear the Truth, we begin to become conscious of the horror and shame of the past lives we have lived.
-Our consciences are afraid and seared, as they quiver and tremble before the presence of God.
-And so we realize, in the presence of God’s Word, Jesus Christ, that we need those good things which we are not worthy to ask.
-(Collect) We do not deserve to hear, and yet God speaks to us.
-We are ashamed to speak, and yet He slowly but surely unloosens our tongues.
-So, we can begin to pray, Pour down upon us the abundance of thy mercy, today.
-We are made worthy through merits and mediation of Jesus Christ (Collect) alone.
+The words of other men have started this miracle on course to fruition.
+But to become conscious of the power of God’s Word, we must ask it for ourselves.
+Our Collect reveals the kind of miracle that we need.
+Pour down upon us the abundance of thy mercy; forgiving us those things whereof our conscience is afraid, and giving us those good things which we are not worthy to ask, but through the merits and mediation of Jesus Christ, thy Son, our Lord.
+(Collect) Our souls fear past sins; the remembrance of them is grievous unto us, and the burden of them is intolerable.
+(General Confession: HC Service, BCP 1928) When we are given spiritual ears with which to hear the truth about ourselves, we become conscious of the horror and shame of the past lives we have lived.
+Our consciences are afraid; they tremble before the presence of Almighty God.
+We approach our primordial and primitivenothingness.
+In the presence of God’s Word, Jesus Christ, we pray for those good things which we are not worthy to ask.
+(Collect) We do not deserve to hear, and yet God desires to open our spiritual ears.
+We are ashamed to speak, and yet His Word slowly but surely gives us those words that can praise His Visitation.

 St. Michael and All Angels Sermons: